Transgression to Loop Spaces and its Inverse, II: Gerbes and Fusion Bundles with Connection: Results of this Article

 Next we add connections.
 There are two conditions we impose for connections on a fusion bundle $(P,\lambda)$.
 The first is the obvious one: we call a connection on $P$ \emph{compatible with $\lambda$}, if $\lambda$ is a connection-preserving bundle morphism.
 The second is the subtle condition mentioned in the introduction under (iv).
 A complete definition has to be deferred (Definition \ref{def:symmetrizing}).
 Roughly, we observe that the spaces $PM^{[k]}$ have an involution which inverts the paths and permutes their order.
 The map $l$ exchanges this involution with the loop rotation by an angle of $\pi$.
 Regarding these rotations as paths in $LM$, the parallel transport of the connection on $P$ lifts them to the total space $P$.
 Now, the connection \emph{symmetrizes} the fusion product $\lambda$ if switching the factors in the fusion product commutes with these lifts.

-Finally we introduce the notion of a \emph{superficial} connection (Definition \ref{def:superficial}), imposing the conditions mentioned in the introduction under (i).
-It applies only to connections on bundles \emph{over loop spaces}, but without respect to a fusion product.
-The idea is that the holonomy of a superficial connection around a loop $S^1 \to LM$ should have two features of a \quot{surface holonomy} around the associated torus $\phi\maps S^1 \times S^1 \to M$. \footnote{The german word for \quot{superficial} (\quot{oberflächlich}) is -- literally -- \quot{surface-like}.} The first feature is that the holonomy vanishes whenever $\phi$ is a rank one map.
-The second feature is that the holonomy does not depend on the rank-two homotopy class of $\phi$. \begin{maindefinition}{A} A \emph{fusion bundle with superficial connection over $LM$} is a principal $A$-bundle over $LM$ with a fusion product and a compatible, symmetrizing, and superficial connection. \end{maindefinition}
+Finally, we introduce the notion of a \emph{superficial} connection (Definition \ref{def:superficial}), imposing the conditions mentioned in the introduction under (i).
+It applies only to connections on bundles \emph{over loop spaces}, but in general without respect to a fusion product.
+The idea is that the holonomy of a superficial connection around a loop $S^1 \to LM$ should have two features of a \quot{surface holonomy}\footnote{The german word for \quot{superficial} (\quot{oberflächlich}) is -- literally -- \quot{surface-like}.} around the associated torus $\phi\maps S^1 \times S^1 \to M$.
+The first feature is that the holonomy vanishes whenever $\phi$ is a rank one map.
+The second feature is that the holonomy does not depend on the rank-two homotopy class of $\phi$.
+In that sense, superficial connections are a precise manifestation of what Segal calls a \quot{string connection} \cite{Segal2001}. \begin{maindefinition}{A} A \emph{fusion bundle with superficial connection over $LM$} is a principal $A$-bundle over $LM$ with a fusion product and a compatible, symmetrizing, and superficial connection. \end{maindefinition}

 Fusion bundles with superficial connection form a monoidal category that we denote by $\fusbunconsf A {LM}$.
 The morphisms in this category are bundle morphisms that preserve the connections and the fusion products.